ViacheslavBulba/Course-Catalog-Angular-8/README.md

 # How to run the project

 1. Download and install NodeJS with NPM from https://nodejs.org/en/
-2. Install Angular CLI with the command

-`npm install -g @angular/cli`

-3. Download or clone the project source code
+2. Download or clone the project source code

-4. Install all required npm packages (dependencies) by running from the command line in the project root folder
+3. Install all required npm packages (dependencies) and run the backend in a separate terminal window:

+`cd ~/git/angular-mentoring-program/backend`

 `npm install`

-5. Run the backend from the project root in a separate terminal window:

-`cd backend`

 `npm run start`

-6. Run the frontend from the project root in a separate terminal window (it will open the project in your default browser automatically):
+4. Install all required npm packages (dependencies) and run the frontend in a separate terminal window (it will open the project in your default browser automatically):

+`cd ~/git/angular-mentoring-program`

+`npm install`

+`sudo npm install -g @angular/cli@8.3.9`

 `ng serve --aot --open`

-7. Use `test/test` credentials to login
+5. Use `test/test` credentials to login

 # Implemented Features